 Pre-extracted and pre-shifted spectral templates are extracted for various instruments, namely bassoon, clarinet, saxophone, violin, flute, horn, oboe, guitar, cello, and piano.
 For extracting the templates, we used isolated note samples from the RWC database [4].
-As a time-frequency representation, we use the constant-Q transform (CQT) with a log-spectral resolution of 60 bins per octave [6].
+As a time-frequency representation, we use the variable-Q transform (VQT) timefrequency representation proposed in [7], with a log-spectral resolution of 60 bins per octave and $\gamma = 30$.
+A comparison between the constant-Q and variable-Q representations can be seen in Figures 1 and 2, respectively, where the lower pitches played by the bassoon are more clearly located temporally for the VQT representation.
 For extracting the templates, we used the standard PLCA model [8] with one component.
 For pre-shifting the templates, we shift each note template -40, -20, 20, and 40 cent from the ideal tuning position (we also keep the original ideally tuned template).